Slavey language: Consonants

 The consonant inventories in the dialects of Slavey differ considerably.
 The table above lists the 30 consonants common to most or all varieties.
 Hare lacks aspirated affricates (on red background), which have lenited into fricatives, whereas Mountain lacks /w/ (on blue).
 In addition, for some speakers of Hare, an alveolar flap /ɾ/ has developed into a separate phoneme.
 Prenasalized stops /ᵐb, ⁿd/ may appear in Slavey proper.

-The most pronounced difference is however the realization of a series of consonants that varies greatly in their place of articulation:
+The most pronounced difference is however the realization of a series of consonants that vary greatly in their place of articulation:

 In Slavey proper, these are dental affricates and fricatives; comparative Athabaskan work reveals this to be the oldest sound value.
 Mountain has labials, with the voiceless stop coinciding with pre-existing /p/.
 Bearlake has labialized velars, but has lenited the voiced fricative to coincide with pre-existing /w/.
 The most complicated situation is found in Hare, where the plain stop is a labialized velar, the ejective member is replaced by a /ʔw/ sequence, the aspirated affricate has turned into a fricative /f/, and both the voiceless and voiced fricatives have been lenited to /w/.